NullNoException/uniconnect-platform/business-analyst/docs/admin-panel/BRD.md

 - **BR-2.5.3**: Providers must be able to issue refunds and manage disputes
 - **BR-2.5.4**: Providers must be able to view and download invoices and tax documents

+#### 2.6 University Program Management

+- **BR-2.6.1**: Providers must be able to add and manage universities they work with
+- **BR-2.6.2**: Providers must be able to specify academic levels (bachelor's, master's, PhD) for each university
+- **BR-2.6.3**: Providers must be able to add majors/programs offered by each university
+- **BR-2.6.4**: Providers must be able to specify tuition fees for each university program
+- **BR-2.6.5**: Providers must be able to set their service prices for each university program per semester
+- **BR-2.6.6**: Providers must be able to activate or deactivate university program offerings
+- **BR-2.6.7**: Providers must be able to import university program data via Excel spreadsheets
+- **BR-2.6.8**: Providers must be able to export their university program data to Excel

 ### 3. Reporting and Analytics

 #### 3.1 Business Intelligence